whitepenny/emerson/wp-content/plugins/wp-fastest-cache/readme.txt

 12. Cloudflare support
 13. Preload Cache - Create the cache of all the site automatically
 14. Exclude pages and user-agents
+15. WP-CLI cache clearing

 <h4>Performance Optimization</h4>

+In the premium version there are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.

 1. Generating static html files from your dynamic WordPress blog
 2. Minify Html - You can decrease the size of page
 3. Minify Css - You can decrease the size of css files
-4. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser.
+4. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser
 5. Leverage browser caching - Reduce page load times for repeat visitors
 6. Combine CSS - Reduce number of HTTP round-trips by combining multiple CSS resources into one
 7. Combine JS
 8. Disable Emoji - You can remove the emoji inline css and wp-emoji-release.min.js

+<h4>Premium Performance Optimization</h4>

+The free version is enough to speed up your site but in the premium version there are extra features such as Mobile Cache, Widget Cache, Minify HTML Plus, Minify CSS Plus, Minify JS, Combine JS Plus, Defer Javascript, Optimize Images, Convert WebP, Database Cleanup, Google Fonts Async, Lazy Load for super fast load times.

+1. Mobile Cache
+2. Widget Cache
+3. Minify HTML Plus
+4. Minify CSS Plus
+5. Minify Javascript - Minifying JavaScript files can reduce payload sizes and script parse time
+6. Combine JS Plus
+7. Defer Javascript - Eliminate render-blocking JavaScript resources.
+Consider delivering critical JS inline and deferring all non-critical JS
+8. Optimize Images - Optimized images load faster and consume less cellular data
+9. Convert WebP - Serve images in next-gen formats.
+Image formats like JPEG 2000, JPEG XR, and WebP often provide better compression than PNG or JPEG, which means faster downloads and less data consumption
+10. Database Cleanup
+11. Google Fonts Async
+12. Lazy Load - Defer offscreen images.
+Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive

+<h4>Information</h4>

+It is very inconvenient to use multiple caching plugins at the same time.
+That's why you need to disable plugins such as LiteSpeed Cache, WP-Optimize, W3 Total Cache, WP Super Cache, SiteGround Optimizer, Breeze while using WP Fastest Cache.

+WP Fastest Cache is compatible with most popular plugins such as Contact Form 7, Yoast SEO, Elementor Website Builder, Classic Editor, Akismet Spam Protection, WooCommerce, Contact Form by WPForms, Really Simple SSL, All-in-One WP Migration, Yoast Duplicate Post, Wordfence Security – Firewall & Malware Scan, WordPress Importer, UpdraftPlus WordPress Backup Plugin, MonsterInsights, All in One SEO, WP Mail SMTP by WPForms.

 <h4>Supported languages: </h4>

 * 中文 (by suifengtec)
 * Deutsch
 * English
+* Español (by Javier Esteban)
+* Español de Venezuela (by Yordan Soares)
-* Español (by Diplo)
+* Español de Argentina (by Mauricio Lopez)
+* فارسی (by Javad Rahimi)
-* Français (by PascalJ)
+* Français (by Cyrille Sanson)
-* Italiana (by Valerio)
+* Italiana (by Luisa Ravelli)
 * 日本語 (by KUCKLU)
 * Nederlands (by Frans Pronk https://ifra.nl)
 * Polski (by roan24.pl)
 * Português
+* Português do Brasil (Mario Antonio Sesso Junior)
 * Română
 * Русский (by Maxim)
+* Slovenčina
 * Suomi (by Arhi Paivarinta)
 * Svenska (by Linus Wileryd)
 * Türkçe
+* 繁體中文 (Alex Lion)

 == Installation ==